 See feedback from a number of health professionals with regard to the ifnotdieting training program below.

-2013 ifnotdieting 2-day training programs for health professionals.
-Dates and locations for 2013 ifnotdieting health professional training are:
+2014 ifnotdieting 2-day training programs for health professionals.
+Dates and locations for 2014 ifnotdieting health professional training will be coming.

 For enquiries about engaging Dr Rick to speak for your school (for parents and teachers), for medical, educational, community group and corporate conferences and seminars, please contact Nikki on 041 3000 969 or Dr Rick at email@example.com